We want to make your visit as easy as possible

 Accessing displays and collection

-Some displays may not be suitable for all visitors and they’re mostly in our old Lock-up cells with narrow door frames (average cell doorway is 660mm).
+Please be aware that some of our displays may not be suitable for all visitors, particularly those located in our old Lock-up cells with narrow door frames.
+The average cell doorway measures 660mm in width.

-We have an accessible display area at the far end of the first floor, the central doorway is 900mm.
+However, we have made efforts to ensure accessibility for everyone.
+We have an accessible display area at the far end of the first floor, with a central doorway width of 900mm.
+Additionally, the forensics area in the old basement kitchen is also accessible, featuring doorways of 1020mm.

-There is a QR code on every floor to scan and view a digital tour of the museum and display areas.
-If you do not have a smart phone we have tablets available to hire to allow you to access this content – please speak to a member of staff.
+To further enhance your experience, each floor is equipped with QR codes that you can scan to access a digital tour of the museum and display areas.
+In case you don’t have a smartphone, we offer tablets available for hire to access this content.
+Simply speak to a member of our staff for assistance.

 Access tours